 Investopedia editor, Jake Frankenfield, explains the core purpose of cryptocurrency as the following:

 “Cryptocurrencies are systems that allow for the secure payments of online transactions that are denominated in terms of a virtual “token,” representing ledger entries internal to the system itself.
 “Crypto” refers to the fact that various encryption algorithms and cryptographic techniques, such as elliptical curve encryption, public-private key pairs, and hashing functions, are employed.”

 Now that cryptocurrencies have been defined, we can now move on to finally talking about what airdrops are and dissecting them.

 What they are & HODL

-Airdrops are a procedure centred around administrating new coins/tokens by presenting them with a particular proportion to existing holders of a specific blockchain currency, including the likes of Bitcoin and Ethereum among others.
+Airdrops are a procedure centered around administrating new coins/tokens by presenting them with a particular proportion to existing holders of specific blockchain currency, including the likes of Bitcoin and Ethereum among others.

 Before we move forward, the concept of ‘HODL’ should be looked into, as it plays an important role in what is going to be explained in relation to airdrops.
 HODL first came to be in 2013 on a Bitcoin forum when a member wrote, “I AM HODLING.”
 It began life as a typo, but over time became the acronym for “Hold on for dear life.”

 Since that posting, the term has become increasingly popular both in the Bitcoin area and in the cryptocurrency world in general.
 It is used primarily whenever an individual says in a conversation that they are ‘hodling’ or suggests to ‘hodl,’ what they mean is that they believe their coin will be deemed profitable someday, if not later today.